vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 ### The "priority" Parameter

-The value of this parameter, if specified, MUST contain digits, where the value "1" represents the highest priority, and subsequent values like "2", "3", and so on, indicate progressively lower priorities.
+The value of this parameter, if specified, MUST contain a positive integer, where the value "1" represents the highest priority, and subsequent values like "2", "3", and so on, indicate progressively lower priorities.

-The default priority, in case this parameter is not specified will be "0".
+In the case that this parameter is not specified, the entry will be considered to have a lower priority than all entries which specify any priority.

 ## Examples